kostasalex/Crossword_Solver/README.md

 # Crossword Solver
-A crossword puzzle generator that takes a text file describing an empty crossword grid and a dictionary of words as input, and outputs a completed crossword puzzle.
+A crossword puzzle generator that takes an empty crossword grid and a dictionary of words as input, and outputs a completed crossword puzzle.
 The program uses various techniques to fill in the grid, such as backtracking and constraint satisfaction.

 ## Inputs